Old hives for traps

 This old hive trap has been sorely neglected.
 It was hung up in a tree to entice a feral swarm and then forgotten.
 It is now so heavy and cumbersome that moving it to a permanent location has become hugely problematic.
 There are combs filled with brood in that clump below the box; it could be a second queen.

 The rule of thumb is that the trap hive should be moved within three weeks; before new brood starts to hatch.
-Thereafter the bees start to become aggressive and during a honey-flow may become very heavy in a short period.
+Thereafter the bees start to become aggressive and during a honey-flow the box may become very heavy in a short period of time.

 A week would be a good average time to move the trap hive to its permanent site.